Become a SCSEP Host Agency for Workers 55 and Up

 Host Agency Benefits:

-- NO COST to Host Agency
+- No cost to Employer Host Agency

-- SCSEP participants live within your community
+- SCSEP participant job seekers live within your community.

 Participant Support and Training

 SCSEP job seekers will be paid for training in their own community for up to 20 hours a week, gain new skills and work experience that lead to permanent employment.